July 24 -August 5, 2018

 We land in Buenos Aires at the EZE airport where you’ll be met by Cynthia or her assistant for the taxi drive into the city.
 Check into our charming hotel in the peaceful and pretty Palermo section of Buenos Aires.
 Spend time settling into the Argentine rhythm of life and discovering typical foods.
 We’ll take a ferry north across the Rio de la Plata to Montevideo, Uruguay, and there we’ll tour the Malabrigo yarn dyeing mill where we will each dye a skein of the most lovely fiber; photo below.

 We can’t miss the UNESCO Heritage site of historic Colonia del Sacramento, founded by the Portuguese in 1680, and one of the oldest towns in Uruguay.
 Lonely Planet calls this town “irresistibly picturesque.”
 We’ll check out the main sights, then stroll the streets marveling at the colorful old homes and pretty plazas.
 You can take photos, visit the cool shops and art galleries.
 We will meet up with some delightful Uruguayan women who have a knitting group, and see what they are working on!
-Lunch and dinner on your own in Colonia; it will be great fun choosing interesting places.
+Lunch and dinner on your own in Colonia; it will be fun to choose some interesting places near the hotel.

 After a couple of nights in this charming and colorful town, we take the ferry back to Buenos Aires to relax and see more of the city.
 Then we drive south to the most gorgeous traditional Estancia (ranch).
 During four tranquil days here, we’ll immerse ourselves in knitting, making the pattern created especially for BTSA knitters by Joji, using our own hand-dyed Malabrigo yarn.
 She has designed a pattern that uses the yardage in the weight of Malabrigo yarn that they will let us dye!

 There will be plenty of time to relax, knit, eat, walk or bike over the Estancia’s 250 acres, then drink some wine and relax some more!
-In addition to Joji’s workshop and Alejandra’s dye lesson, Cynthia will present an Update to Andean Knitting, Powerpoint showing examples of some of the new innovations and techniques done in nearby Bolivia and Peru – and give a sneak preview of some contents of her soon-to-be-published, updated book.
+In addition to Joji’s workshop and Alejandra’s dye lesson, Cynthia will present an Update to Andean Knitting, Powerpoint showing examples of some of the new innovations and techniques done in nearby Bolivia and Peru.
 The estancia house has roaring fireplaces in the library and living room so it is very cozy for hanging out in the evenings.
 During the days, we can walk outdoors or knit or read a good book, between cold drinks!

 Food at the Estancia is plentiful and delicious; we will savor the famous Argentine BBQ meats and sausages called asado; vegetarians will have other options.
 At the Estancia, we will enjoy some of Argentina’s most classic dishes and typical desserts.
 And one day we will make our own lunch of empanadas!
 People from last year’s trip are still craving the rich homemade caramel topping called dulce de leche!
 Every day we will have tea and cookies in the afternoon, then dinner later, as is the custom.